INCF/niQC/content/pages/about/index.md

 title: "About"
 ---

-niQC is a special interest group (SIG) at the [INCF](https://www.incf.org) that aims to develop standards and best practices for quality control of neuroimaging data, including standardized protocols, easy to use tools and comprehensive manuals
+niQC is a special interest group (SIG) at the [INCF](https://www.incf.org) that aims to develop standards and best practices for quality control of neuroimaging data, including standardized protocols, easy to use tools and comprehensive manuals.

 ## Background